tuliofalmeida/dsco/README.md

     - clone this repository
     - using the terminal (_cd_ command [tutorial](https://fernando-mc.github.io/python3-workshop/navigating-with-a-terminal.html)) go to the repo code folder (or the folder that you put the environment.yml file)
     - type `conda env create`, or the mamba/miniconda command
-5. After the instalation you can check it by activating the repo `conda activate citron`
+5. After the installation you can check it by activating the repo `conda activate citrons`

-## C.I.T.R.O.N Jaune
+## C.I.T.R.O.N.S Jaune

-This is the general pipeline (or pipelime) to peform the analysis of the Calcium Image from spinal cords using the Regions of Interest (ROI) manager of ImageJ through Python.
+This is the general pipeline (or pipelime) to peform the analysis of the Calcium Images from spinal cords using the Regions of Interest (ROI) manager of ImageJ through Python.

 <p align="center">
   <img width="500" height="400" src="https://github.com/tuliofalmeida/dsco/blob/main/docs/gui_citron.png">